 On August 14, 2019, Bessie passed peacefully into the next plain where we know she will greet us again someday.
 The loved ones who preceded her are her daughter and son, Mary Kay and Wilbur Bald Eagle, and her granddaughter, Shilo Metcalf.
 She leaves for now family who will dearly miss her soft voice, humor, reassuring touch, gentle laugh, stories, and wisdom.
 Bessie is survived by her daughter, Tina Metcalf; grandchildren, Dawn, Jesse, Michael, Michelle, Mary Kay, Candace, Tiara, and Jeremy; great-grandchildren, Elijah, Jacob, Isaac, Samuel, Caleb, Shiloh, and Rylee.

 Her services will be held Saturday, September 7th at 11am, Visitation Catholic Church at 3314 South 58th Street, Tacoma, Washington 98409.
 Rosary at 10:30am and a small reception following services.
 Thank you to Gaffney Funeral Home and Tacoma General Hospital.

-To send flowers to Bessie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bessie C. LeBeau, please visit our floral store.